 What is Total Hip Replacement (Arthroplasty)?

-During the procedure, the surgeon removes the damaged portions of the hip joint and replaces them with metal, ceramic, or plastic parts.
+During the procedure, the surgeon removes the damaged partial knee replacement rehabilitation and replaces them with metal, ceramic, or plastic parts.
 These artificial components help restore normal joint function and reduce pain.
 Although the surgery offers long-term benefits, the hip replacement therapy recovery process depends heavily on a patient’s commitment to physical therapy for total hip replacement.

 How Does it Feel?